the kosher difference?

 A while ago when I went to Poland to visit the Auschwitz concentration/extermination camp, I stayed there for a few days and made a short video about it.
 That was my way of dealing with it, I guess.

 Before I left, I did another thing: I bought a bunch of Polish vodka.
-It was a simple procedure: I basically went to a grocery store and put bottle after bottle into my shopping cart.
+It was a simple procedure: I went to a grocery store and put bottle after bottle into my shopping cart.
 But that wasn’t all of it.
-There was one bottle of vodka that somehow seemed special to me: Exclusive Kosher, imported from Israel.
+There was one vodka brand that seemed special to me: Exclusive Kosher vodka, imported from Israel.

 Exclusive Kosher is a bit cold

 Well, I’m still not sure actually.
-All I can say is that the taste was very mild and a bit sweet, much to my liking.
-The aftertaste on the other hand had a surprisingly rich aroma, the only downside being that it seemed to stay a bit too “cold” in the stomach.
+All I can say is that Exclusive Kosher vodka tasted very mild and a bit sweet.
+I liked it a lot.
+The aftertaste had a surprisingly rich aroma, something earthy and warm, the only downside being that it seemed to stay a bit too “cold” in the stomach.